tarunsachdeva/blog/_posts/2018-10-01-learning-loops.markdown

 categories: learning
 ---

-A learning loop is a simplified framework of how people learn from experience.
-It's a feedback loop, and there are similar loops everywhere.
-They have been applied in many contexts - from self improvement to product development.
+A learning loop is a simplified framework of how people learn from experience - it's a simplified model of how our brain works.
+There are versions of learning loops everywhere - from self improvement frameworks to product development.
+Being intentional about our learning loops (and improving them) has wide ranging benefits.

 In it's simplest form, the learning loop is a _single loop_.
 It is the cycle of decision making to execution to learning, which then informs future decisions.
 Decisions are also informed by our mental models and decision frameworks.